riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-06-04-Everyone-Hates-AI-Datacenters.markdown

 The [rapid obsolescence of AI chips is why they cannot be a competitive moat for operators]({% post_url 2026-03-31-Networked-Intelligence %}), even as they struggle get hold of [enough chips to fill new datacenters]({% post_url 2026-04-14-Compute-Me-A-Moat %}).
 The current shortage does explain why a bunch of four-year-old chips still have value for Anthropic, but it still doesn't mean that sitting Smaug-like on a massive pile of GPUs is a viable long-term strategy.

 The whole saga just emphasises the short-term nature of much of the planning in this space.
 Get in quick, get your bag, and get out even quicker, seems to be the operating model.
+Given that, it's perhaps not surprising that the general public is opposed to projects which seem to have significant and immediate downside, and very little discernible upside.

 ***